 Stroke risk management and preventionCall for an appointment

 As a Comprehensive Stroke Center, Duke offers the highest level of specialized stroke prevention and stroke care.
-If you have been diagnosed with conditions that increase your risk of stroke, we work closely with you to prevent stroke from occuring.
+If you have been diagnosed with conditions that increase your risk of stroke, we work closely with you to prevent stroke from occurring.
 If you experience a warning stroke - known as a transient ischemic attack (TIA) - we see you immediately to reduce the likelihood a major stroke will follow.
 If you have a stroke, our experts provide the highest level of care from the second you arrive in the emergency room through your stroke recovery.
 We are trained in the latest procedures and technology, ensuring you receive a rapid response and coordinated care for your stroke recovery.

 Immediate care for TIA